The Daily Dose: Daily Oppas (Part 2)

 And swoon we did.

 His path to stardom has certainly not been easy.
-He began acting in 2014 and featured in several small roles, most notably in “Descendants of the Sun” (2016) where he played First Sergeant Im Kwang-nam (code name: Piccolo).
-But he still needed part-time jobs, even doing construction work to help pay for his living expenses.
+He began acting in 2014 and featured in several minor roles, most notably in “Descendants of the Sun” (2016), where he played First Sergeant Im Kwang-nam (code name: Piccolo).
+But he still needed part-time jobs, even working in construction to help pay for his living expenses.

-But before anyone could pigeonhole him as a bad guy, he did a complete 180 and even generously flaunted off his tanned muscles to woo Yumi (Kim Go-eun) in the semi-animated hit “Yumi’s Cells.”
-As the awkward yet adorkable Woong, he was again a premium blend of the lovable and smart boyfriend everyone wishes they had.
-Then almost immediately, he went back to his boxing roots for his role as a narc detective in “My Name."
+But before anyone could pigeonhole him as a bad guy, he did a complete 180 and even generously flaunted his tanned muscles to woo Yumi (Kim Go-eun) in the semi-animated hit “Yumi’s Cells.”
+As the awkward yet adorkable Woong, he was again a premium blend of the lovable and smart boyfriend everyone wishes they had (lucky you, Ji-soo!).
+Then almost immediately, he returned to his boxing roots for his role as a narc detective in “My Name."
 He even delicately handled the risqué scene with Ji-woo (Han So-hee).
 We hear his fans have still not recovered.

 In real life, Ahn Bo-hyun is a proud softie despite his intimidating profile and radiant masculinity.
-He has appeared as a fun guest in several variety shows, where he shows off his impressive cooking, camping, and fishing skills.
-When he's not making us swoon in k-dramas, he can be found in his fun vlogs.
+He has appeared as a fun guest in several variety shows, showing his impressive cooking, camping, and fishing skills.
+When he's not making us swoon in K-dramas, he can be found in his fun vlogs.
 As a certified YouTube star, he received the Silver Play Button for his channel “Bravo Hyun.”

 With all the buzz surrounding him now, his fans can only expect more complex and adrenaline-pumping roles in the future with him as a bona fide lead.
 In fact, the next one is coming right up.
 This February 28, Ahn Bo-hyun returns in tvN's “Military Prosecutor Doberman" as an indifferent soldier-prosecutor.